core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Reviewer instructions:

-The reviewer is instructed to be frugal with the 128 single-byte values, focusing on applications that are expected to be useful in different constrained ecossystems.
+The reviewer is instructed to be frugal with the 128 single-byte values, focusing on applications that are expected to be useful in different constrained ecosystems.

 The expanded path (or paths) are expected to be well-known paths at the time of writing, but it is up to the reviewers to exceptionally also admit paths that are not well-known.